Notice of Pre-AIA or AIA Status

 As to claim 1, ZAMORA disclose(s) an authentication method, comprising:

-determining, by a first network function, first information; (ZAMORA; Fig. 2 step 3 and 4 notifications using Authentication notification function; that requests authentication of a Communication device 400; [0049])
+determining, by a first network function, first information from a third network function; (ZAMORA; Fig. 2 step 3 and 4 notifications using Authentication notification function; that requests authentication of a Communication device 400; [0049]; AUSF informs the UDM about authentication using function; [0041])

 determining, by the first network function, a first mobility management function based on the first information; (ZAMORA; Fig. 2 step 5 discloses an authentication procedure based on the notification of step 3 and 4; [0051])

-and sending, by the first network function, a first request to the first mobility management function, wherein the first network function belongs to a home network of user equipment, the first mobility management function belongs to a first serving network with which the user equipment is registered, and the first request requests the first mobility management function to perform a first authentication procedure on the user equipment.
-(ZAMORA; Fig. 2 discloses home network; [0014]; and step 5 discloses an authentication; [0051] and is registered in the UDM; [0049])
+and sending, by the first network function, a first request to the first mobility management function, wherein the first network function and the third network function belong to a home network of user equipment, the first mobility management function belongs to a first serving network with which the user equipment is registered, and the first request requests the first mobility management function to perform a first authentication procedure on the user equipment.; (ZAMORA; Fig. 2 discloses home network; [0014]; and step 5 discloses an authentication; [0051] and is registered in the UDM; [0049])

 As to claim 5, ZAMORA disclose(s) the method according to claim 1, wherein after the sending, by the first network function, a the first request to the first mobility management function, the method further comprises: